benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

  * Linux, because your server will run on Linux, knowing how to read logs, user permission, basic shell script, ... is always handy
- * Cloud, IaaS, PaaS, Docker, ... : usually applications don't live anymore on a simple server but on the Cloud, you need at least to know the basics
+ * Cloud, IaaS, PaaS, Docker, ... : usually applications don't live anymore on a simple server but on the Cloud, you need at least to know the basicsd
  * Webservices: SOAP and Rest are the two main actors here
  * UI technologies: it's hard here to suggest one, I would say try to keep up with the most used currently on a worlwide scale.
  According to https://hotframeworks.com/, it's React and AngularJS